apeters931/guitar-practice/README.md

 # Guitar Practice :guitar:

-Different ways to virtually practice guitar.
-The modules in this program will help you with naviating the fretboard, understanding/memorizing important elements of music theory, and training your ear to recognize pitch and intervals
+different ways to virtually practice guitar. the modules in this program will help you with naviating the fretboard, understanding/memorizing important elements of music theory, and training your ear to recognize pitch and intervals

 # How to Use